-I’m so excited to share with you all today my quick tutorial for an easy DIY PVC pipe ball pit made from items easily purchased at a local hardware store.
+I’m so excited to share my quick tutorial for an easy DIY PVC pipe ball pit made from items easily purchased at a local hardware store.

-Why Make a DIY Ball Pit?
+Why I Made a DIY Ball Pit

 However, after all of the love that ball pit acquired, it quickly broke at the seams.
-The patch kits that came in the box didn’t work well enough to patch those stubborn holes.
+And, the patch kits that came in the box didn’t work well enough to patch those stubborn holes.

-Now, these ball bits aren’t the most expensive things in the world, but they also aren’t the cheapest either.
-Especially when you have to buy them over and over again once they have been played on a lot.
+Now, these ball bits aren’t the most expensive things in the world, but they also aren’t the cheapest either–especially when you have to buy them over and over again once they have been played on a lot.

-PVC Ball Pit Materials:
+PVC Ball Pit Materials

-- Ten 1.5 foot PVC pipes (1/2″ pipes)
+- Ten 1.5-foot PVC pipes (1/2″ pipes)

-- Twenty 1 foot PVC pipes (1/2″ pipes)
+- Twenty 1-foot PVC pipes (1/2″ pipes)

 - 8 three-way elbow connectors (depending on the connector, you might need an adapter)